the-ahuja-lab/Gcoupler/README.md

 | Synth.csv | CSV file containing SMILES of the synthetic compounds  |
 | PDBQT files | Docking ready synthetic compounds |

+**Note:** Synthesizer module with a single cavity for generation of ~500 syntahetic binders (HABs/LABs) takes approximately one day

 ### Authenticator